-The active substance in Sovaldi, sofosbuvir, blocks the action of an enzyme called ‘NS5B RNA-dependent RNA polymerase’ in the hepatitis C virus, which is essential for the virus to multiply.
+The active substance in Sovaldi, sofosbuvir, blocks the action of a protein called ‘NS5B RNA-dependent RNA polymerase’ in the hepatitis C virus, which is essential for the virus to multiply.
 This stops the hepatitis C virus from multiplying and infecting new cells.
-Sovaldi works against all genotypes of the hepatitis C virus.

 What benefits of Sovaldi have been shown in studies?

-Sovaldi was investigated in four main studies involving a total of 1305 patients infected with hepatitis C. In all four studies, the main measure of effectiveness was the number of patients whose blood tests did not show any sign of hepatitis C virus 12 weeks after the end of treatment.
+Sovaldi has been investigated in four main studies involving a total of 1,305 adult patients infected with hepatitis C. In all four studies, the main measure of effectiveness was the number of patients whose blood tests did not show any sign of hepatitis C virus 12 weeks after the end of treatment.

 - The first study involved 327 previously untreated patients who were infected with hepatitis C virus of genotypes 1, 4, 5 or 6, and who were given Sovaldi together with two other antiviral medicines, peginterferon alfa and ribavirin, for 12 weeks.
-In this study, 91% (296 out of 327) of patients tested negative for hepatitis C 12 weeks after the end of treatment.
+In this study, 91% (296 out of 327) of patients had no sign of the virus 12 weeks after the end of treatment.

 - The second study involved 499 previously untreated patients who had hepatitis C of genotypes 2 or 3.
-In this study, patients given Sovaldi together with ribavirin for 12 weeks were compared with patients given peginterferon alfa and ribavirin for 16 weeks.
-Treatment with Sovaldi was as effective (67% patients - 171 out of 256 – tested negative) as peginterferon-based treatment (67% of patients - 162 out of 243).
+In this study, patients given Sovaldi together with ribavirin for 12 weeks were compared with patients given peginterferon alfa and ribavirin for 24 weeks.
+Treatment with Sovaldi was as effective (67% patients - 171 out of 256 – had no sign of the virus) as peginterferon-based treatment (67% of patients - 162 out of 243).

-- The third study was done in 278 patients with genotypes 2 or 3 hepatitis C virus who could not take or did not want to have treatment with interferon.
-This study compared 12 weeks of treatment with Sovaldi and ribavirin with placebo (a dummy treatment) and found that 78% (161 out of 207) of patients taking Sovaldi and ribavirin tested negative for hepatitis C 12 weeks after the end of treatment, whereas none of 71 patients taking placebo were free of the virus.
+- The third study involved 278 patients with genotypes 2 or 3 hepatitis C virus who could not take or did not want to have treatment with interferon.
+This study investigated 12 weeks of treatment with Sovaldi and ribavirin compared with placebo (a dummy treatment) and found that 78% (161 out of 207) of patients taking Sovaldi and ribavirin had no sign of the hepatitis C virus 12 weeks after the end of treatment, whereas none of 71 patients taking placebo were free of the virus.

-- The fourth study was done in 201 patients with hepatitis C virus (genotypes 2 or 3) who did not respond to previous treatment with interferon or whose infections came back.
+- The fourth study involved 201 patients with hepatitis C virus (genotypes 2 or 3) whose infection did not improve on previous treatment with interferon or whose infections came back.
 This study compared Sovaldi and ribavirin taken for 12 weeks with Sovaldi and ribavirin taken for 16 weeks.
-In this study, 50% (51 out of 103) of patients taking Sovaldi and ribavirin for 12 weeks tested negative for hepatitis C, whereas 71 % (70 out of 98) of patients treated for 16 weeks tested negative.
+In this study, 50% (51 out of 103) of patients taking Sovaldi and ribavirin for 12 weeks had no sign of the hepatitis C virus, compared with 71 % (70 out of 98) of patients treated for 16 weeks.

 What are the risks associated with Sovaldi?

-The most common side effects with Sovaldi in combination with ribavirin and peginterferon alfa were similar to those commonly reported with ribavirin or peginterferon alfa and included fatigue (tiredness), headache, nausea (feeling sick) and insomnia.
+The most common side effects with Sovaldi in combination with ribavirin and peginterferon alfa were similar to those commonly reported with ribavirin or peginterferon alfa and included fatigue (tiredness), headache, nausea (feeling sick) and insomnia (difficulty sleeping).
 Sovaldi did not increase the frequency or severity of these side effects.
 For the full list of side effects, see the package leaflet.

 Why is Sovaldi approved?

-The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Sovaldi’s benefits are greater than its risks and recommended that it be approved for use in the EU.
-The CHMP considered that adding Sovaldi to standard treatment is of benefit to patients.
-Sovaldi allows the infection to be cleared without the patient having to take peginterferon alfa or with only short courses of this medicine (which may cause serious side effects and is not well tolerated by many patients).
+The European Medicines Agency decided that Sovaldi’s benefits are greater than its risks and recommended that it be approved for use in the EU.
+The Agency considered that adding Sovaldi to standard treatment is of benefit to patients.
+Sovaldi allows the virus to be cleared without the patient having to take peginterferon alfa or with only short courses of this medicine (which can cause serious side effects, including reduced growth in adolescents).

-Regarding safety, the Committee noted that, although there is limited information in some patient populations such as those with decompensated liver disease (where the liver is damaged and no longer works properly), no side effects specific to Sovaldi have been identified, and those observed are mainly due to combined treatment with ribavirin or interferons.
+Regarding safety, the Agency noted that, although there is limited information in some groups of patients such as those with decompensated liver disease (where the liver is damaged and no longer works properly), no side effects specific to Sovaldi have been identified, and those that occur are mainly due to combined treatment with ribavirin or interferons.